Biofourmis’ innovative technology to measure patient-centric endpoints to inform future drug development

 Rajput explained: “We have entered into a new era in clinical trial design that encourages patient engagement and values quality of life.
 By leveraging our user experience, powerful data-analytic capabilities and vendor-agnostic sensor compatibility, we are excited about the prospect that Biofourmis will play a part in establishing new patient-centric endpoints for clinical trials, starting with heart failure.”

-Biofourmis, a fast-growing global leader in digital therapeutics, discovers, develops and delivers clinically validated software-based therapeutics to provide better outcomes for patients, advanced tools for clinicians to deliver personalized care, and cost-effective solutions for payers.
-Biofourmis has built Biovitals™, a highly sophisticated personalized AI-powered health analytics platform that predicts clinical exacerbation in advance before a critical event, which is the backbone of their digital therapeutics product pipeline across therapeutic areas including heart failure, acute coronary syndrome, COPD and chronic pain.
+Biofourmis, a fast-growing global leader in digital medicine, discovers, develops and delivers clinically validated software-based medicine to provide better outcomes for patients, advanced tools for clinicians to deliver personalized care, and cost-effective solutions for payers.
+Biofourmis has built Biovitals™, a highly sophisticated personalized AI-powered health analytics platform that predicts clinical exacerbation in advance before a critical event, which is the backbone of their digital medicine product pipeline across medicine areas including heart failure, acute coronary syndrome, COPD and chronic pain.

 For more information visit: www.biofourmis.com